Gorka to Newsmax: Impeaching Biden About Exposing Dems, Corruption

-Gorka pointed to the Department of Justice announcement Friday that New Jersey’s senior Democratic Sen. Robert Menendez and his wife had been indicted on federal bribery charges, along with three New Jersey businessmen.
+Gorka pointed to the Department of Justice announcement Friday that New Jersey's senior Democrat Sen. Robert Menendez and his wife had been indicted on federal bribery charges, along with three New Jersey businessmen.

 The announcement included photos of cash and gold seized from Menendez's New Jersey residence during a June 2022 FBI search.